eberban/eberban/books/refgram/src/from_scratch/core_to_complete/time.md

 </spoiler>

-Then at the start of each sentence, we can use _zvi_ with a time span that satisfy this registered property. (we also assign it to _epahigi_ so that it can easily be composed with other future sentence wrappers).
+Then at the start of each sentence, we can use _zvi_ with a time span that satisfies this registered property (we also assign it to _epahigi_ so that it can easily be composed with other future sentence wrappers).

 ```